Roth vs. Traditional IRA: Deciding where you want the tax benefit

 No matter your age or financial situation, one of the most important steps in planning for retirement is to start.
 The earlier you start, the more time your money has to grow, and the better off you will be.

 In this example, a $2,000 annual contribution - or roughly $167 a month - is growing at a hypothetical 5% rate of return.
-You can see the difference that time, the most important factor, can make on the investment.
+You can see the difference that time, one of the most important factors, can make on the investment.

 Understand Your Options

-Even if you’re already contributing to an employer-sponsored plan like a 403(b), an Individual Retirement Account (IRA) allows you to do additional planning, while also potentially saving on taxes.
+Even if you’re already contributing to an employer-sponsored plan, an Individual Retirement Account (IRA) allows you to do additional planning, while also potentially saving on taxes.
+Keep in mind, tax deductibility of an IRA may not be available for everyone.
+Please consult your tax advisor to learn more on tax deductibility.
 When thinking about an IRA, there are a few key questions to ask yourself.

 Three Questions to Ask Yourself Before Investing